ankitakumari11/Terraform/Day-7/02-vault-integration.md

 ## Install Vault on the EC2 instance

-To install Vault on the EC2 instance, you can use the following steps:
+To install Vault on the EC2 instance, you can use the following steps: Take ssh of the instance and run following commands

 **Install gpg**